 Can I just skip filing my return?

-Of course not.
-That’s illegal.
+No, that’s illegal.
 Plus, when you file a tax return with the Canadian government, the CRA uses your information to apply other tax benefits that you’re eligible for, such as the Canada Workers Benefit.

 When will I receive my T2202?

-Are all tuition and related fees tax deductible?
+Are all tuition and related fees tax-deductible?

 How do I deal with transferring tuition tax credits?

-At that point the student is then able to transfer the remaining amount to a spouse, common-law partner, parent, or grandparent, or carry forward the remaining amount to a future tax year.
+At that point, the student is then able to transfer the remaining amount to a spouse, common-law partner, parent, or grandparent, or carry forward the remaining amount to a future tax year.
+Note: only the current year tuition amount — up to $5,000 — is eligible to be transferred.

 What’s a Schedule 11?

-The CRA recommends that you file your personal tax return (T1) and Schedule 11, even if you have no tax to pay or if you are transferring part of your current year’s federal tuition fees, or applicable provincial and territorial tuition, education and textbook amounts, so that they can update your tax account with the amount of unused credits available to be carried forward to future years.
+The CRA recommends that you file your personal tax return (T1) and Schedule 11, even if you have no tax to pay or if you are transferring part of your current year’s federal tuition fees, applicable provincial and territorial tuition, or education and textbook amounts, so that they can update your tax account with the amount of unused credits available to be carried forward to future years.

 How do I complete a Schedule 11?